 Sales-ready: Focuses on conversion and handoff to sales teams

-Think of this as demand creation versus demand capture.
+The distinction maps to demand creation versus demand capture.
 Demand generation creates the market need.
 Lead generation converts that need into actionable pipeline.

-Dimension | Demand Generation | Lead Generation |
+Dimension | Demand Generation | Lead Generation | How they overlap |

-Goal | Creates widespread awareness and educates the market | Converts interested prospects into sales-ready contacts |
+Primary goal | Creates widespread awareness and educates in-market accounts | Converts interested prospects into sales-ready contacts | Both aim to grow qualified pipeline contribution |

-Content strategy | Ungated, freely accessible content like blog posts, podcasts, and social media | Gated content like whitepapers, webinars, and product demos |
+Content strategy | Ungated, freely accessible content: blog posts, podcasts, social media | Gated content: whitepapers, webinars, product demos | Both use content to build trust and demonstrate expertise |

 Demand generation builds the audience.
 Lead generation converts the best of that audience into qualified pipeline.
 The two strategies feed each other in a continuous loop.